varshiniramanathan/3D-genome-analysis-tutorials/quickstart.md

 ```

 If you have Hi-Glass running on a server (@Hansen Lab, this applies to our shared instance; see private docs) then be sure to move the aggregated files to the media directory (where all the files are stored) before you run `ingest`, and add the flag `--no-upload` to your `ingest` command.

+Hi-Glass has many useful features and modes that are nicely enumerated in [these tutorial slides](https://hms-dbmi.github.io/hic-data-analysis-bootcamp/#1) (starting on slide 27).
+Some small tips in addition:
+- Add gene annotations first.
+Then, set the assembly.
+Then, everything else.
+This will allow you to zoom to specific loci by searching a gene name.
+- Locking zoom and location (slide 51 in above link) is very useful for handling multiple datasets at once.

 ## Resources: